Abdoulaye Hamani Diori: Opposition and exile

 Abdoulaye was the eldest son of Niger's first President, Hamani Diori, and campaigned from exile on his father's behalf following the 1974 coup which removed Diori from power and resulted in the death of his mother.
 While in exile Abdoulaye had two children out of wedlock with his second wife in Nigeria.
-In the 1980s—following his father's 1980 release from prison and house arrest in 1984—Abdoulaye became political leader of a short lived armed rebel group, the Popular Front for the Liberation of Niger (FPLN).
+In the 1980s—following his father's 1980 release from prison and house arrest in 1984—Abdoulaye became political leader of a short-lived armed rebel group, the Popular Front for the Liberation of Niger (Front populaire de libération du Niger, FPLN).
 The FPLN, made up mostly of Nigerien Tuareg fighters and based in Libya, carried out an armed assault on an armory in the northern town of Tchintabaradene in March 1985, but was repulsed by government forces.
 Following the attack, Abdoulaye's father was re-imprisoned to be released only upon the death of Niger's military leader in 1987.
 Following the death of Seyni Kountche, Abdoulaye returned from Libya, joining his father and their former political rival Sawaba leader Djibo Bakary in meeting with new President Ali Saibou, announcing an amnesty and a series of reforms.